Configure your system

 where Rr, Rg, and Rb are reflectance values for the red, green, and blue bands, respectively (Gitelson et al. 2002).

 Typically, you would use reflectance values in both the visible and the near infrared (NIR) wavelength bands to estimate vegetation health, as with the normalized difference vegetation index (NDVI).
-The Kolovai Palms raster data you downloaded from OpenAerialMap is a multiband image with three bands, all in the visible electromagnetic spectrum, so you'll use the VARI instead.
+However, the imagery you downloaded from OpenAerialMap is a multiband image with three bands, all in the visible electromagnetic spectrum, so you'll use the VARI instead.

-The VARI measurement requires the input of the three bands within the Kolovai Palms raster.
+The VARI measurement requires the input of the three bands within the OpenAerialMap imagery.
 To calculate VARI, you'll use the Band Arithmetic raster function.
 Raster functions are quicker than geoprocessing tools because they don't create a new raster dataset.
 Instead, they perform real-time analysis on pixels as you pan and zoom.

 - On the ribbon, click the Imagery tab.
 In the Analysis group, click Raster Functions.

 The Raster Functions pane appears.

 - In the Raster Functions pane, search for and select the Band Arithmetic raster function.

 - In the Band Arithmetic Properties function, set the following parameters: